How To Register For Coronavirus Vaccines Across Tampa Bay

-The county is expanding its vaccine program and will soon distribute it at local senior communities.
-The vaccine is available to residents 65 and older at five distribution sites across the county.
-Starting Jan, 14, vaccines were made available to residents at Kings Manor in Tampa.
-The goal is to deliver the vaccine directly to senior homes and independent living communities across the county with a significant senior population.
+The county is expanding its vaccine program and will distribute it at local senior communities.
+The vaccine is available at five distribution sites across the county.
+The goal is to deliver the vaccine directly to churches, senior homes and independent living communities across the county with a significant senior population.
 County officials say they have identified 350 such locations and they expect the list to grow.
-But, they anticipate a limited supply of vaccines over the next several weeks.

 Visit the Hillsborough County COVID website for a registration form, updates and more information.

 Hillsborough County is also using its site at Ed Radice Sports Complex, 14720 Ed Radice Dr., Tampa, to vaccinate all health care workers who have direct contact with patients and people who are 50 and older and are employed in the following areas: K-12 schools, firefighters and law enforcement.

 They must live or work in Hillsborough County and prove that they are eligible.
 Accepted documents include, an employee identification card, pay stub, medical license, tax documents or an employment verification letter on official letterhead.

 Appointments are necessary and can be made by creating an account with CDR Health Pro by visiting patientportalfl.com.
 After creating an account, health care workers can enter the scheduling code: RADICE03.
 Then they will see available appointment times for the Ed Radice Sports Complex.